 Net Working Capital = Current Assets - Cash and Cash Equivalents - Current Liabilities + Current Portion of Interest-Bearing Debt (in current assets)

 EVA can be split into its value sources by the value driver tree.
 To do this, the financial metrics have to be indexed by the method of indexing operating performance.
-The most important tools for this are Operating Rank, Operating Radar and Operating Contribution.
+The most important tools for this are Operating Rank, Operating Radar, and Operating Contribution.
 These indexing tools split Economic Value Added into its components without external effects diluting operating performance measurement.
-A list of all indexing tools are here.
+A list of all indexing tools is here.